vohtaski/shindig-moodle-mod/readme.md

     shindig.canonical.json.db=sampledata/canonicaldb.json

-Change host and port settings for your shindig in java/server/src/main/webapp/WEB-INF/web.xml
+Change host and port settings for your shindig

+    # You should specify which shindig host will be run, e.g. , if you want
+    # to run the shindig host on your local machine, you should replace the
+    # value "iamac71.epfl.ch" with "localhost" in
+    # java/server/src/main/webapp/WEB-INF/web.xml line 58

     shindig.host=iamac71.epfl.ch
     aKey=/shindig/gadgets/proxy?container=default&amp;url=